 Executives are increasingly looking to attracting and retain talent by ensuring their people have the right skills for today and tomorrow.
 It is important for managers to:

 - Understand the impact that technology has on skill development

 Profits are not the only measure of success within an organization.
 Employee turnover can paint a picture of a company’s culture.
 Closing known skills gaps and helping employees gain the skills needed to remain competitive will help retain top talent within the organization.
 Committed, engaged employees are less likely to leave and this can be contributed to corporate training.
 E-learning increases retention rates by 25% to 60%.
 However, you must connect the right employees with the right training.

 Both soft skills and hard skills are needed for many of the fastest growing job roles.
 With creativity, collaboration, and flexible approach (i.e. adaptability) being a few soft skills that companies need.
 Hard skills like AI, UX, CAD and cool acronyms can apply to specific sections of the workforce so look for training programs that can teach both.

 Invest in Training

 An increased investment in training programs is good for everyone: employees, businesses and new hires.
 There is a need for organizations and employees to maximize training time, while also achieving the best possible results.
+E-learning takes 40% to 60% lesser time for employees and students than conventional learning.
 On average, organizations spent $1,296 per employee in 2017, up 1.7 percent from 2016.
 The use of technology to deliver training continues to increase; however, more than half of all learning is still delivered live, face-to-face in a traditional classroom.
 Employees averaged 34.1 hours of training in 2017 and 26% of direct learning expenditures were outsourced.
 Technology-based learning accounted for 41 percent of learning hours used in 2017.
 As a result, e-learning has led to an increase in income for 42% of US organizations.

 We are Strategic Partners